Q: One must CONTINUE study to shine in life.

 "Carried on" means to continue or persist in a particular activity, tradition, or action.

-Correct Option: B [ came across ]
+Correct Option: A [ keeps back ]

 Remark: